Now Korah betook himself

 This Midrash requires interpretation.
-Our master explains that Korah argued that, insasmuch as the whole congregation is holy and is close to the Eternal, Priests and Levites were not needed to lead them, serving as their ministers, judges and officers.
-Indeed that, too, had been the opinion of Moses when he brought them out to the mountain of God, to Horeb: the people should all be equals, a kingdom of priests and a holy nation, with no priest or leader to rule over them.
-However, the people refused to study themselves, nor did want to hear the law and wisdom from the mouth of the Eternal, which was why they placed “נעשה” (we will do) before “נשמע” (we will study), because (Proverbs 24:7) “ראמות לאוִיל חכמוֹת” (wisdom is too lofty for a fool).
-So they made themselves a molten calf, saying “these are your gods, O Israel,” their souls desiring abominations and a leader that would go before them to follow him, like an ox follows its owner.
+Our master explains that Korah argued that, insasmuch as the whole congregation is holy and is close to the Eternal, Priests and Levites, serving as their ministers, judges and officers, were not needed to lead them.
+Indeed, when Moses brought the people to the mountain of God, to Horeb, he, too, had believed that the people should all be equals, a kingdom of priests and a holy nation, with no priest or leader ruling over them.
+However, the people refused to study themselves, nor did they want to hear the law and wisdom directly from the mouth of the Eternal, which was why they placed “נעשה” (we will do) before “נשמע” (we will study), because (Proverbs 24:7) “ראמות לאוִיל חכמוֹת” (wisdom is too lofty for a fool).
+So they made a molten calf for themselves, saying “these are your gods, O Israel,” their souls desiring abominations and a leader that would go before them to be followed as if they were an ox following its owner.
 (And see above סדר תרומה and סדר כי תשא where our master elaborated on this.)

-Now it is known that when the Israelites were at Mt.
+Now it is known that when the Israelites came to Mt.
 Sinai, their contamination (resulting from the transgression of eating the forbidden fruit in the Garden of Eden) was terminated (פסקה זוהמתן), and they became immortal.
 However, when they turned to idols and they made an idol of gold, the contamination was restored and their mortality was decreed for the generations.
-It was concerning this that Asaph composed his song (Psalms 82:6) “אני אמרתי אלהים אתם” (I said: you are godlike) — meaning that all the people would have become godlike, and would have all become leaders — “אכן כאדם תמותון” (nevertheless, you will die like mortals) — meaning that, having chosen iniquity and idols, you restored the contamination that had been removed from you.
+It was concerning this that Asaph composed his song (Psalms 82:6) “אני אמרתי אלהים אתם” (I said: you are godlike) — meaning that all the people would have become godlike, and would have all become leaders — “אכן כאדם תמותון” (nevertheless, you will die like mortals) — meaning that, having chosen iniquity and idols, you relapsed into the contaminated state that had been removed from you.

 In this light, we can understand the connection between the red heifer and the sin of the calf which inspired the Midrash (Numbers Rabbah 19:8) “תבא אמו ותקנח את הצואה” (let the mother of the calf come and clear away its filth).
 After the sin of the calf, God said (Exodus 32:34) “וביום פקדי ופקדתִי עלהם חטאתם” (but when I make an accounting, I will bring them to account for their sin).
 And our master has already explained that the day of accounting (יום פקודה) is the day of death, as it is written (Numbers 16:29) “ופקדת כל האדם יפקד עליהם” (and if their lot be the common fate of all mankind).
 So, when each of the Children of Israel dies and his earthly sojourn is remembered, he will cause the sin of the calf, which brought death back to the world, to be remembered as well.
 This is the meaning of “when I make an accounting, I will bring them to account for their sin.”
 And that is why the red heifer, which purifies the ritual contamination of death, atones for the sin of the calf, which is remembered on the day that a man dies. והבן כי הדברים עתיקים.

-In the future, when the world will be perfected in the kingdom of the Almighty and He will dismiss the angel of death, the sin of the calf will be completely forgiven and will never be recalled or remembered again.
+Only in the future, when the world will be perfected in the kingdom of the Almighty, and He will dismiss the angel of death, will the sin of the calf be completely forgiven never to be recalled or remembered again.
 In this light we may understand why the Sages of Secrets (i.e., the Kabbalists), possessed of the Divine Secret, wrote that in the future Korah will be vindicated in judgment and his righteousness will be clarified.
-They hinted at this because the final letters of the words “צדיק כתמר יפרח” (the righteous shall flourish like a palm tree) spell קרח (i.e. Korah).
+They hinted at this, because the final letters of the words “צדיק כתמר יפרח” (the righteous shall flourish like a palm tree) spell קרח (Korah).

 According to what was said above, we can understand this very well, because Korah and Moses our teacher both held the same opinion before Israel committed the sin of the calf.
-If so, when the world will be filled with knowledge, and the Eternal alone will be exalted, all Israel will be at the top of the stairs (בגרם המעלות), and princes will no longer raise themselves above them nor kings reign over them.
+If so, when the world will be filled with knowledge, and the Eternal alone will be exalted, all Israel rise to the top of the stairs (בגרם המעלות), and princes will no longer raise themselves above them, nor kings reign over them.

 ‘וילנו כל עדת בני ישראל ממחרת, על משה ועל אהרן לאמר אתם המתם את עם ה